Kaardal88/Portfolio/README.md

 - HTML
 - CSS
 - javaScript
-- Wordpress REST API

 ## Features

 - Responsive design
-- The newest blog section
-- Blogpost carousel
+- One page
+- Contact on various platforms
-- Blogpost specific
+- Screenshots
+- Short videos of the webpages
-- Error handling
+- Project descriptions
-- Contact form with specific error handling and submit confirm
+- Links to repos and webpage

 ## Getting Started